-When I recently got the opportunity to interview two models myself (Stella Maxwell and Josephine Skriver of Victoria's Secret fame) at the launch of VS's new fragrance, Bombshell Summer, I decided to take the opportunity to glean their honest-to-goodness diet and fitness regimens—no BS allowed.
+When I was given the opportunity to interview two models, Stella Maxwell and Josephine Skriver, at the launch of Victoria's Secret's fragrance, Bombshell Summer, I decided to take the opportunity to glean their honest-to-goodness diet and fitness regimens—no BS allowed.
 Though, quite honestly, they wouldn't have given me false answers even if I'd asked for them.
-When I told them both how annoyed I get when celebrities say they don't work out, Skriver quickly retorted, "That's such a myth."
+When I told them both how skeptical I get when supermodels insist they don't work out, Skriver quickly retorted, "That's such a myth."
 Sharing similar sentiments, Maxwell said, "We have to."
 Below, learn how each girl stays in such amazing shape year-round.

 "I work out an hour a day.
 I kind of do it whenever—I'm not picky about what time I work out.
 I'd rather sleep in a little longer, so maybe not quite early in the morning, so I tend to go later at night.
 I work out as often as I can, in general, four to five times a week.
 Once you've reached an hour, your body's kind of—you don't want to exhaust yourself, and I think it's good to slowly build that and not push it too intensely."